cofoeducistudent/tam-ms1-c/README.md

 ---
 BEF wished a clean looking site.

-### Color themes
+### Colour themes
 * I decided to use light colours , as they also did not want to give the impression that the film was a dark and gory affair.
 * I chose white as the predominant background  colour.
-* I utilized an AI web tool "Colormind" to choose clors in class with a scanned in photo segment of the film.
+* I utilized an AI web tool "Colormind" to choose colours in class with a scanned-in photo segment of the film.
-* I then decrease the values so aas to make the final result more pastel.
+* I then decreased the values so as to make the final result more pastel like.

 ![Colormind sugestion](assets/support/colormind-smart-extraction.png)